realmahd1/Nextjs-Spotify-Clone/README.md

 ## About
-In this Spotify Clone, I use next js v12, tailwind, next js middleware, typescript, next auth, redux toolkit, and the important part is using Spotify API for getting user information.
+In this Spotify Clone, I use **next js v12, tailwind, next js middleware, typescript, next auth, redux toolkit**, and the important part is using **Spotify API** for getting user information.
 This project can show your playlists on Spotify and play themes for the 30s.
 You can handle the volume and time of the track that plays.